oligogenic/oligopipe-docs/docs/preprocess.md

 * removing all **intronic** variants that have a distance bigger than 13 nucleotides from each exon edge, based on the exon coordinates of the **canonical transcript** of the gene.

-* removoing all **synonymous** variants that have a distance bigger than 195 nucleotides from each exon edge, based on the exon coordinates of the **canonical transcript** of the gene.
+* removing all **synonymous** variants that have a distance bigger than 195 nucleotides from each exon edge, based on the exon coordinates of the **canonical transcript** of the gene.

 > **NOTE:** apart from the requested filtering steps, `oligopipe` may also exclude some extra variants during the